YVSemlani/unc-course-catalog/MATH/README.md

 ## [MATH 69.
 First-Year Seminar: Unfolding Infinity: Mathematical Origami and Fractal Symmetry (3 Credits)](./MATH_69_First-Year_Seminar_Unfolding_Infinity_Mathematical_Origami_and_Fractal_Symmetry)

 This seminar engages students in an exploration of the interplay between mathematics, origami, and fractal symmetry.
-Learning objectives will include mastering basic origami folding techniques, identifying and applying fundamental symmetry operations, recognizing and analyzing fractal symmetry, and creating geometric tessellations.
-Students will use image editing software (Illustrator and Photoshop), mathematical imaging software (Ultra Fractal), and the laser cutter in UNC's BeAM space, to design and create modular origami and fractal tessellation artwork.
+Learning objectives include mastering basic origami folding techniques, identifying and applying fundamental symmetry operations, recognizing and analyzing fractal symmetry, and creating geometric tessellations.
+Students will use image editing software (Illustrator and Photoshop), mathematical imaging software (Ultra Fractal), and the laser cutter in UNC's BeAM space to design and create modular origami and fractal tessellation artwork.

 ## [MATH 70.
 First-Year Seminar: Topology and Symmetry (3 Credits)](./MATH_70_First-Year_Seminar_Topology_and_Symmetry)